Can Tran is a fan of one-on-one fighting games, with the "Final Fight" series being one of his favorites.

-Misconceptions Of MMA Still Exist
+Misconceptions of MMA Still Exist

 Ever since the live season finale of the Ultimate Fighting Championship's reality TV show called “The Ultimate Fighter,” the sport of mixed martial arts (MMA) has been thrust into the mainstream.
-Since 2005, MMA has slowly been seen in a positive light.
+Since 2005, MMA has slowly started being seen in a positive light.
 UFC, which was strictly a pay-per-view event, started putting on more free-view events such as season finales of TUF, UFC on Versus, UFC on Fox, UFC on FX, UFC Fight Nights, and UFC on Fuel TV.
 Most of the major UFC events, especially with championship titles on the line, still remain PPV events.

 This gave rise to new promotions such as Elite XC, Strikeforce, World Extreme Cagefighting (WEC), Bellator, Bodog Fights, Invicta FC (the first major all-female promotion in the US), Tachi Palace Fights, etc. Promotions even continue to pop up across the world such as the Chinese promotion called Art of War and the Russian promotion called M-1 Global.
-Up until 2014, you can watch Strikeforce matches on the Showtime network.
+Up until 2014, you could watch Strikeforce matches on the Showtime network.
 As for UFC, the promotion has been able to bring events to the United Kingdom, Japan, Canada, Brazil, and China.
 Before the reforms since the acquisition by Zuffa, UFC almost got completely banned from the United States.

 As it went mainstream, MMA was able to reap the benefits.
 You see more MMA schools popping up across the globe.
 With fighters getting more coverage, the gyms they represent keep getting new members who aspire to make it into the professional leagues.

 Unfortunately, despite the rising popularity in MMA, there are many misconceptions about the sport.
 This is usually from those that don't understand MMA, those that don't understand martial arts, martial artists that have no idea about MMA, and so forth.
 In a sense, MMA culture has served as a counter-culture to the “elitist feel” that traditional martial arts tend to bring.
 One could say that MMA could also be perceived as a movement that “goes against the grain.”
-As a drawback, it causes the uninformed and the misinformed to have their misconceptions about the sport.
+As a drawback, it causes the uninformed and the misinformed to develop misconceptions about the sport.

-Misconception 1: MMA Schools Are Full Of Bullies
+Misconception 1: MMA Schools Are Full of Bullies

 A common misconception is that people who take MMA are bullies or they are taught to go bully other people.
 However, that is far from the truth.
-Of course you hear fighters trash-talk each other on TV and the radio in preparation for a fight.
+Of course, you hear fighters trash-talk each other on TV and the radio in preparation for a fight.
 In regards to women's MMA, Olympic Judoka Ronda Rousey has been known to trash-talk people.
 Two recent targets of Rousey's trash-talking were MMA fighter “Cyborg” Santos and celebrity socialite Kim Kardashian.
 Rousey took a potshot at Kardashian due to becoming famous for the leaked sex tape between her and rapper Ray J.

 UFC fighter Chael Sonnen has been known to trash talk fighters.
 Sonnen had stopped trash-talking Anderson “The Spider” Silva (the UFC middleweight champion) after losing to him for the second time.
 Recently, Sonnen's trash talking has been targeted towards Jon “Bones” Jones (the UFC light heavyweight champion).
 While they are trash-talking and insulting each other, none of them have advocated bullying other people

 In fact, figures in MMA have taken initiatives to combat bullying and speak out against bullying.
-Since we live in the digital age where we have easy access to the Internet, the practice of cyber bullying has grown and spread like a virus.
+Since we live in the digital age where we have easy access to the Internet, the practice of cyberbullying has grown and spread like a virus.
 This has resulted in many student-related suicides such as Irish immigrant student Phoebe Prince.

 MMA fighter Jason “Mayhem” Miller actually hosted a TV show on MTV called “Bully Beatdown.”
 In the show, bullies get a taste of their own medicine; but, it's settled in the steel octagon.
 However, the rules are different than your regular MMA matches.
 In Bully Beatdown, the fight is separated into two segments.
 The first segment is “rolling” where the two participants grapple with each other.
 One is the bully and the other is the selected fighter that confronts the bully.
 The segment ends when time runs out or if the fighter scores five submissions.
-The second match consists of Kickboxing.
-Bullies were confronted by fighters such as: Mayhem himself, Michelle “Karate Hottie” Waterson, Andrei “Pitbull” Arlovsky, and Jake Shields.
+The second match consists of kickboxing.
+Bullies were confronted by fighters such as Mayhem himself, Michelle “Karate Hottie” Waterson, Andrei “Pitbull” Arlovsky, and Jake Shields.
 Mayhem admitted that he was bullied when he was much younger.

 To make a long story short, bullying is not tolerated in any aspect of MMA.
 If you are going to take up MMA just to go bully people, you'll get your @$$ kicked by your MMA peers and your trainers and/or you'll get kicked out.
 That's one black eye that MMA let alone the MMA schools neither want nor need.
-Many coaches, fighters, trainers, students, etc, openly speak out against bullying.
+Many coaches, fighters, trainers, and students openly speak out against bullying.
 To them, bullies are simply scumbags and pieces of garbage.
 In short, MMA is no place for bullies.
 If an MMA school gets the feeling you'll go around picking fights and bullying people, they probably won't let you join.